nilzen/store/docs/advanced/errors.md

   }
 ```

-You can return an observable that completes immediately after error has been handled when dealing with streams:
+You can return an observable that completes immediately after the error has been handled when dealing with streams:

 ```ts
   @Action(HandledError)